Expat in Croatia turns 9

 Ugh, gross.
 I hate that section title, but that’s exactly what it has been.

 Know what it’s like to get tired of seeing your own face?
 Or worrying that others are getting tired of seeing your face?
 Or scared that nobody wants to hear what you have to say?
 Or being so exhausted and worn out that you don’t think your face is fit to be seen, but you’ve got to make a video anyways?
+Or having every piece of hate mail be directed at you personally?

 So…I put my name on the web site as the author, but apparently, that was not enough.